Ball pythons are notoriously picky eaters, and there are several reasons why one would suddenly refuse food.

 Remember, in many cases, your ball python won’t see as well if they are shedding due to the skin loosening around their eyes.

 Be sure to not startle them during this process, and don’t touch or interact with them too much, either.
+Once they are done shedding, they will begin eating as usual.

 Numerous other issues will arise, too; for example, if the humidity settings are too high in the tank, your snake is at an increased risk of developing a respiratory or bacterial infection.